 The biggest question when it comes to mulching is how much mulch you should buy.
 Luckily, some simple measuring will help you answer that question.

-Calculate the area of the space you want to add mulch to by measuring the length and the width.
-Lucky for us, we don’t need to do any math if we use Home Depot’s Mulch Calculator.
+Another route to figure out how much mulch you need is to use Home Depot’s Mulch Calculator.
 All you do is enter the length and width of the yard, indicate what type of mulch you’re using, and put in how deep you want the mulch to be after it’s spread.
 The calculator will tell you how many bags of mulch you need to purchase for your project.

 Get Ready to Mulch